JackAnati/Data-Analytics/README.md

 - Specification Mismatch - describes the target value for a component.
 A specification mismatch occurs when an individual component's characteristics are beyond the range of acceptable values.
 - Data Type Validation - ensures that values in a dataset have a consistent data type.

+                        Data Manipulation Techniques

+  - Recoding data - is a technique you can use to map original values for a variable into new values to facilitate analysis.
+Recoding groups data into multiple categories, creating a categorical variable.
+A categorical variable is either nominal or ordinal.
+Nominal variables are any variable with two or more categories where there is no natural order of the categories, like hair color or eye color.
+Ordinal variables are categories with an inherent rank

+  - Derived Variables - is a new variable resulting from a calculation on an existing variable.

+  - Data Merge- uses a common variable to combine multiple datasets with different structures into a single dataset.
+Merging data improves data quality by adding new variables to your existing data.

+  - Data Blending - combines multiple sources of data into a single dataset at the reporting layer.

+  - Concatenation -  the merging of separate variables into a single variable.
+Concatenation is a highly effective technique when dealing with a source system that stores components of a single variable in multiple columns.

+  - Datra Append - combines multiple data sources with the same structure, resulting in a new dataset containing all the rows from the original datasets.
+When appending data, you save the result as a new dataset for ongoing analysis.

+  - Imputation - is a technique for dealing with missing values by replacing them with substitutes.
+When merging multiple data sources, you may end up with a dataset with many nulls in a given column.
+If you are collecting sensor data, it is possible to have missing values due to collection or transmission issues.

+*Few approaches an analyst can use for imputing values: * -
+1. remove Missing Data - remove the missing rows with missing values without impacting the quality of your overall analysis
+2. replace with zero - replace missing value with zero
+3. replace with overall average - instead of using zero just use calculated overall average
+4. replace with most frequent (Mode) - use most frequently occuring value
+5. closet value average - use the value from the rows before and after the missing value
+6. reduction
+7. dimensionality reduction
+8. numerosity reduction
+9.